academic-resources/odin/testing-2.md

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class='knowledge-check-link' href='#tightly-coupled-code'>What is tightly coupled code?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class='knowledge-check-link' href='#tightly-coupled-code'>What is tightly coupled code?</a>
 - <a class='knowledge-check-link' href='https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c'>What are the two requirements for a function to be pure?</a>
 - <a class='knowledge-check-link' href='https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c'>What are side effects and why is it important to identify them when testing a function?</a>
 - <a class='knowledge-check-link' href='#two-solutions'>What are two solutions to the tightly coupled code problem?</a>